A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

-Next we will check that the assumptions of GAMMs are being adequatley met for gam_4.
-Note, it is important to do this for all models while keeping in mind that in some cases models will not meet the assumptions.
+Although we have already decided upon our best model above it is important to also check that the assumptions of GAMMs are being adequatley met for.
+We will do this as an example for Gam_4 however, it is good practice to do this for all models while keeping in mind that in some cases models will not meet the assumptions.
 This is only accetable if the model in question is not being used to describe the statistical significance of a variable (i.e. it is not your final model).
+It is also important that the random effects structure (s(Day,Microcosm, bs = "fs") and number of knots (k) is consistent across the models.

-First we need to explore our model fit by comparing it to our actual data or averages for each treatment (overlay on gam_4
+First we can explore our model fit by comparing it to our actual data or averages for each treatment (overlay on gam_4)
 ```{r, eval=TRUE, echo = FLASE}
 avg_Y <- aggregate(Y ~ Treatment + Day, data = data, FUN = mean)